haruehy/cancer-normal-evidence-triage/tables/README_repository_tables_status.md

 Every repository table referenced in the manuscript (Repository Tables S1–S14) has an explicit, S-numbered deliverable in this folder.
-Multi-file tables are provided both as a folder of CSVs and as a single consolidated `.xlsx` workbook for journal upload.
+Multi-file tables are provided both as a folder of CSVs and as a single consolidated `.xlsx` workbook for inclusion in the repository release.
 This dual packaging (per-table CSV folder plus a consolidated `.xlsx`) is
-intentional: the CSV folders preserve machine-readable per-file provenance, while the `.xlsx` workbooks are the single-file artifacts intended for journal supplementary upload.
-Some processed tables also appear under both `outputs/tables/` (the copies used for the manuscript checks in `validate_repository.py`) and here under `tables/Sxx` (the S-numbered supplementary deliverables); this duplication is deliberate so that the reproducibility checks and the journal supplements each remain self-contained.
+intentional: the CSV folders preserve machine-readable per-file provenance, while the `.xlsx` workbooks are the single-file artifacts intended for repository archive.
+Some processed tables also appear under both
+`outputs/tables/` (the copies used for the manuscript checks in `validate_repository.py`) and here under `tables/Sxx` (the S-numbered supplementary deliverables); this duplication is deliberate so that the reproducibility checks and the S-numbered supplementary tables in this repository each remain self-contained.
 See `REPOSITORY_TABLES_INDEX.csv` for the full mapping.

 | S# | Deliverable |